eudaimoniablip/Eat-Royally/chapter-13.md

 "Elias," Jin’s voice crackled over the comms, stripped of all its corporate arrogance.
 "What is our operational status?"

 "The trap works, Jin," Elias replied, ejecting a 40mm organic cinnabar round from his launcher and catching it in his hand.
 "But the board just changed.
 We don't just have a dragon to hunt anymore.
-We have a celestial cleaner to make friends with."
+We have a celestial cleaner to deal with."

 ![Chapter 13 Art](chapter13-foot.jpg)